Amendments Effective September 1, 2019

 (2) To identify key areas where improvement is needed and work with the Committee on Judicial Education and Training to prioritize areas and offer required courses to meet educational needs.

-(3) To request public comment and hold public hearings on the performance of all judges and justices subject to retention at announced times prior to the public vote meeting.
-Public comment by anyone other than a member of the Commission regarding a judge or justice under review shall be prohibited at the public vote meeting.
+(3) To request public comment and hold public hearings on the performance of all judges subject to retention at announced times prior to the public vote meeting.
+Public comment by anyone other than a member of the Commission regarding a judge under review shall be prohibited at the public vote meeting.

 (i) Spokesperson.
-The Chairperson of the Commission may select a member of the Commission to serve as a spokesperson to speak for the Commission in any of its contacts with the media concerning actions it has taken regarding reviewed judges or justices.
+The Chairperson of the Commission may select a member of the Commission to serve as a spokesperson to speak for the Commission in any of its contacts with the media concerning actions it has taken regarding reviewed judges.

 (j) Failure to Attend Meetings.
 Any member who fails to attend fifty per cent (50%) of the scheduled meetings during a calendar year may be removed from the Commission on recommendation of the Chairperson at the discretion of the Chief Justice.

 Once judges take the bench, the public expects them to be good judges.
 The Commission on Judicial Performance Review has the duty of providing meaningful and accurate information to the public for its use in reaching decisions regarding retention.
 Thus, a carefully designed method of disseminating clear and accurate information about each judge to the voting public is needed.
 As an initial step, a workable description of trial and appellate judge standards must be considered when reviewing a judge's performance.